smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 ### Consul Dashboard

 Installation contains also a dashboard.
-We can do port-forward to connect locally to it.
+Perform port-forward to connect locally to it.

 ```
 kubectl -n consul port-forward consul-server-0 8500:8500
 ```

-Then access to url "http://localhost:8500/"
+Then access to url [http://localhost:8500](http://localhost:8500)

-### consul.demo.openk9.local
+### Expose using ingress

-Eventually I can permanently export, through an Ingress, the Consul console outside of Kubernetes
+To expose the Consul dashboard outside Kubernetes it is necessary to configure an **Ingress**, preferably in https.
+The chart allows me to do this using *nginx-controller* as a backend while my K3s cluster has *traefik*.

 ```bash
 cat <<_EOF_ | kubectl apply -n consul -f -